dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * `PR(p)`: PageRank score of page p
-* `d`: the probability a surfer will continue clicking from this current website (85%), rather than jumping to a new location (15%).
-I.e., the user will go from website x to website y via the website x (website x recommended that) with a probability of 85%, rather than visiting website y directly by navigating to another page of the browser (15%)
+* `d`: the probability a surfer will continue clicking from this current website (85%), rather than jumping to a new location (15%). i.e. the user will go from website x to website y via the website x (website x recommended that) with a probability of 85%, rather than visiting website y directly by navigating to another page of the browser (15%)
 * `N`: total number of pages in the collection
 * `pjEM(p)`: set of all pages linked to p